What Makes Adhesive Products Work?

 A bit about the science of adhesives and what makes adhesives work

 When two things stick together, there are two basic forces at work – cohesion and adhesion.
 Both properties are needed to form a bond.
 Cohesion is the ability of the adhesive substance to hold itself together, and adhesion is its ability to stick to other things.
+From tapes and glues to sealants and epoxies, adhesive products play a crucial role in construction and manufacturing.

 Think about a jam sandwich – if you pull it apart, some jam will be left on both slices of bread.
 This shows that jam is better at adhesion (sticking to the buttered bread) than cohesion (holding itself together).
 So while there’s no denying that jam is sticky, it’s only really adhesive and cohesive enough to hold two slices of bread together.